 - Heaping 1/2 teaspoon salt

 - 3/4 cup raw, unsalted cashews

-- 1 tbsp fresh parsley, chopped (plus more for garnish if desired)
+- 1 tablespoon fresh parsley, chopped (plus more for garnish if desired)

 - In a mixing bowl or measuring cup, combine 3/4 cup cashews in 3/4 cup Silk Unsweetened Cashew Milk.
 Set aside to let the cashews soak while you prepare the other ingredients.